One of the main objectives of the International Office is of course to encourage student mobility.

 For several years the education department has organized trips to Senegal where students can give classes in African schools under department teachers’ supervision.
 Moreover since 2007 future teachers can do their teaching placement in infant schools and primary schools in Quebec.

-Thanks to a cooperation agreement with the Cégep de Sainte Foy from Quebec and the “Commission scolaire” of Laval, some students from the computer graphics and pedagogical departments can do their work placement in Quebec, in schools or companies, under our partners’ supervision.
+Thanks to a cooperation agreement with the Cégep de Sainte Foy from Quebec and the “Commission scolaire” of Laval, some students from the Digital and Creative Media Department and pedagogical department can do their work placement in Quebec, in schools or companies, under our partners’ supervision.

 The economics department is currently carrying out a terminological research project in cooperation with the Lebanese University of Beyrout in the domain of Public Relations.

-The computer graphics department has signed an agreement with Sony under their Academic development program which allows students to develop projects on Sony Playstation video games platforms as well as access useful online resources.
+The Digital and Creative Media Department has signed an agreement with Sony under their Academic development program which allows students to develop projects on Sony Playstation video games platforms as well as access useful online resources.

 Besides exchanges, research projects and work placements abroad the Haute Ecole Albert Jacquard also tries to open students and teachers to other cultures through extracurricular activities like trips abroad.